melvz/terraform-ecs-fargate/README.md

 ### We need a loadbalancer where ECS will exist -->  loadbalancer.tf
 - I use alb instead of regular lb.
-- target group listens to requests at port 80 with no SSL support (http only), while 'forwards' requests to container at port 8080.
+- Target group listens to requests at port 80 with no SSL support (http only), while the ALB 'forwards' requests to container at port 8080.
-- supports Fargate target type = "ip".
+- Supports Fargate target type = "ip".